prashanthjayaseelan/datascience-datacleansingcourse-project/CodeBook.md

 Step 1: load the dplyr package and use the summarise_each function to calculate mean of each of the variables.

 Step 2: Write the final data into the localdrive.
-Note that the data is pipe delimited i.e. "|" for use in other systems.